Polynomial definability in constraint languages with few subpowers: Introduction

 \section{Introduction}

-Constraint satisfaction is a unifying framework for expressing a wide range of computational tasks coming from a smorgasbord of real-life applications and theoretical contexts.
+Constraint satisfaction provides a unifying framework for expressing a wide range of computational tasks arising from a smorgasbord of real-life applications and theoretical contexts.
 In a CSP instance, the goal is to assign values to variables subject to a list of \emph{constraints} to be satisfied.
 In the most general setting, a constraint consists of a tuple of variables (its \emph{scope}) and a list of admissible evaluations of the scope (i.e., tuples of values, forming the \emph{constraint relation}).
 Usually, the set of variables, the sets of admissible values for every variable (its \emph{domain}), and the list of input constraints are all finite.
 This simple formulation strikes a `perfect balance between generality and structure'~\cite{barto_polymorphisms_2017}.

-In this general formulation, the CSP is an NP-complete problem: for example, SAT or graph 3-colorability are easily expressible in this framework.
-However, many problems subsumed by it are tractable, e.g. 2-SAT, Horn-SAT, or checking the consistency of a system of linear equations over $\mathbb Z_p$.
-A natural way to explore the complexity landscape of the CSP, justified by applications as well as theory~\cite{feder_computational_1998}, is to fix a finite domain $A$ and a finite set of relations $\Gamma$ on $A$ that are allowed to appear as constraints (a \emph{constraint language})~\cite{schaefer_complexity_1978}; such fragment of the CSP is usually denoted by $\CSP(\Gamma)$.
-(Sometimes, constraint languages on infinite domains, or with infinitely many relations are considered.
-But for simplicity, following e.g.~\cite{barto_polymorphisms_2017}, we keep the two standard finiteness assumptions throughout the paper.)
+In this general formulation, the CSP is an NP-complete problem: classical problems such as SAT or graph 3-colorability are easily expressible in this framework.
+Nevertheless, many problems subsumed by it are tractable, e.g., 2-SAT, Horn-SAT, or checking the consistency of a system of linear equations over $\mathbb Z_p$.
+A natural way to explore the complexity landscape of the CSP, justified by applications as well as theory~\cite{feder_computational_1998}, is to fix a finite domain $A$ and a finite set of relations $\Gamma$ on $A$ that are allowed to appear as constraints (a \emph{constraint language})~\cite{schaefer_complexity_1978}; the resulting fragment of the CSP is usually denoted by $\CSP(\Gamma)$.
+In the literature, sometimes also constraint languages on infinite domains, or with infinitely many relations are considered.
+But in this paper we will keep the two finiteness assumptions throughout.